Brett-Tanner/Journal/2024/Jun_24.md

     - [] Create views and controller
     - [] Add a separate tab for KeepUp/Specialist
   - [] Ensure Lessons have unique title within level and subtype
-  - [] Mask the corners of uploaded images to make them rounded
-    - Need a mask image from Alex or Luis
 - Get a download SVG and add it where appropriate
   - [] Guide buttons
 - [] Replace icons for aerobics, dance and jumping exercise subtypes when I get them